cjbnc/ws-standards/proposed/WSSR-2-authentication-standards.md

 ### OAuth 2.0

 OAuth 2.0 is the RECOMMENDED framework for all authentication systems in which a client will be acting on behalf of an end-user, or needs to access protected resources owned by the end-user that it does not already have explicit access to.
 This is referred to as 3-legged OAuth.
-For situations in which the client will be interfacing directly with the server with no interaction or authorization required from an end-user (2-legged OAuth) it is RECOMMEDNED to use a static key system or OAuth 1.0a instead; however, 2-legged OAuth using OAuth 2.0 MAY be used if desired.
+For situations in which the client will be interfacing directly with the server with no interaction or authorization required from an end-user (2-legged OAuth) it is RECOMMENDED to use a static key system or OAuth 1.0a instead; however, 2-legged OAuth using OAuth 2.0 MAY be used if desired.
 All implementations of OAuth 2.0 MUST adhere to the specification defined in [RFC6749](http://tools.ietf.org/html/rfc6749), as well as the following constraints:

 * Access tokens MUST NOT persist longer than 24 hours.
 * Access tokens SHOULD NOT be stored in a location accessible to anyone but the authentication server